tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 ### Compact & 4x5 Lights - negative carrier side light leaks

 Because the neg carriers have minimal light trapping on the sides I find light spills out of the side when the light is on.
-It's not a huge problem, if if you have white walls near the enlarger, that light can bounce off and potentially god your print.
+It's not a huge problem but if you have white walls near the enlarger that extra light can bounce off them and potentially fog your print.

 Although I haven't experienced huge issues with this fogging in practice, I keep a small black microfibre cloth draped over the top of the light to stop